- Treatment for erectile dysfunction with Spedra®

 What is Spedra®?

-Spedra® is a prescription medicine used to treat erectile dysfunction in adult men.
+Spedra® is a prescription medicine for erectile dysfunction in adult men.
 It supports the natural erectile response by relaxing blood vessels in the penis and improving blood flow during sexual stimulation.

 What is the active substance in Spedra®?